arunksoman/PCPL-electro/README.md

 9. In order to create program open command line editor called **nano** using following command `sudo nano keypad.py`.
 Copy and paste above program on this window.
 In order to paste press `ctrl+shift+v`.
 10. Press `ctrl+x` to exit command line editor
 11. Press `y` on next prompt to save and exit.
+12. Rig up circuit according to your program.
+Face up your 4×4 keypad.
+First 4 pins on the left represents rows while next 4 pins represents columns.
+All connections are made with physical pin numbering of RPi.Rows are connected to 8, 10, 11, 12.
+Next 4 pins are connected to 32, 33, 35 and 36 as you can see list in the program.
-12. Then in order to run `python3 keypad.py`
+13. Then in order to run program  `python3 keypad.py`

 ### Notations
 RPi: Raspberry Pi